igemsoftware/Vanderbilt_2014/README.md

 		* potential methods then include marking each individual character change
 		* this could potentially get very slow very quickly when attempting to apply diffs
 	4. file formats:
 		* (from http://benchling.com/demo): Genbank, FASTA, ApE, SnapGene, DNAStrider, SeqBuilder, pDRAW
+	5. have .darwin directory for project, then for each "commit"
+		1. create temporary file compressing the line-delimited/compressed DNA info in .darwin folder
+		2. .darwin folder CONTAINS A .GIT FOLDER (or svn or w/e) WHICH ACTUALLY PERFORMS THE DIFF **THIS IS GENIUS**

 ## thought process:
 1. stick this onto git somehow. we're not going to reinvent an incredibly well-crafted wheel.